 Mlilwane Wildlife Sanctuary - iSimangaliso Wetland Park (South Africa).
 Day 5 sees us travelling through the Zululand region of South Africa, arriving at the small coastal town of St Lucia in the afternoon.
 St Lucia is the base for exploring iSimangaliso Wetland Park, which was designated as South Africa's first UNESCO World Heritage Site in 1999.
 And it's easy to see why.

 This part of the country is renowned for its ecology and wildlife, particularly the iSimangaliso Wetland Park, which we visit.
-On day 6 we head into the wilderness on an off-road exploration, taking in some of the many ecozystems which make up this diverse area.
+On day 6 we head into the wilderness on an off-road exploration, taking in some of the many ecosystems which make up this diverse area.
 Travel through bush, forest, and beach in one day, and enjoy game viewing, birdwatching, and snorkelling at the coast, with possible whale-watching opportunities.
 Other iconic wildlife to look out for today includes hippos, rhinos, elephants and leopards!

 Overnight: iSimangaliso Wetland Park | Breakfast x 2, Lunch x 1, Dinner x 2

 iSimangaliso Wetland Park - Drakensberg.
 We journey into the Drakensberg Mountains on day 7.
-The scenery here is spectacular even by South African standards, and our lodge is located near the amphitheater, regarded as one of the most impressive cliff faces on Earth.
+The scenery here is spectacular even by South African standards, and our lodge is located near the amphitheatre, regarded as one of the most impressive cliff faces on Earth.
 The region is also listed as a UNESCO World Heritage Site, and day 8 is free to further explore this mountain landscape with guided walks.
 Alternatively, you can simply sit back with a drink and take in your incredible surroundings.

 Overnight: Drakensberg Mountains | Breakfast x 2, Lunch x 1, Dinner x 2